 Dr Joshua Powell

 I came to Cardiff in 2017, having completed a PhD in English at the University of Exeter.
-My research focuses on the relationship between twentieth-century literature and psychology.
-Much of my work has focused on the writing of Samuel Beckett and I have just completed a monograph focusing on Beckett's relationship with experimental psychology.
-This will be released in January 2020 as part of Bloomsbury's Historicizing Modernism series.
-Other authors that I work on include R.L.
-Stevenson, Gertrude Stein, Ann Quin and Philip Roth.
+My research focuses on the relationship between nineteenth- and twentieth-century literature, and psychology.
+Much of my work has focused on the writing of Samuel Beckett and I published a monograph on Beckett's relationship with experimental psychology in January 2020 as part of Bloomsbury's Historicizing Modernism series.
+Other authors that I work on include Mary Augusta Ward, George Moore, Gertrude Stein, Ann Quin and Philip Roth.

-My research focuses on the intersection between twentieth-century literature and psychology.
+My research focuses on the intersection between literary writing and psychology.
 In particular, I have considered the relationship between Samuel Beckett’s literary experiments and the disciplines of experimental psychology and psychotherapy.
-I have worked to share this research through a series of publications that culminated in a monograph (published by Bloomsbury in January 2020): https://www.bloomsbury.com/uk/samuel-beckett-and-experimental-psychology-9781350091726/).
+I worked to share this research through a series of publications that culminated in a monograph (published by Bloomsbury in January 2020): https://www.bloomsbury.com/uk/samuel-beckett-and-experimental-psychology-9781350091726/).

 I have recently moved away from Beckett to publish articles on writers such as Philip Roth and Ann Quin, but the core aim of my research remains that of detailing how scientific, therapeutic and aesthetic methodologies can inform one another.